 The biggest benefit to an FSA rollover is that you’ll have the entire upcoming plan year to use the funds from the previous year.
 This setup is helpful if you don’t have any medical services or procedures scheduled at the beginning of the following year.

-The downside is that you can only roll over up to a maximum of $500.
+The downside is that you can only roll over up to the maximum carryover amount.
 Of you have more than that in unused funds, you’ll still be leaving some money on the table, even if not the full amount.

 The grace period option doesn’t limit how much of the previous plan year’s unused funds you can use.
 As long as you incur the expense within the first 2.5 months of the following plan year, you can get reimbursed.